 In terms of saving on your number one beverage – water – start by asking your venue what water saving measures are in place.
 Communicate the importance of using water efficiently with your venue and the caterers.
 Most importantly, instead of buying lots of bottled water, save on valuable budget, resources, transport and waste by using tap water instead with filters.
 It tastes just as good and is significantly cheaper.

 Save water by asking your caterers or host team to avoid pre-filling glasses before an event.
 Simply fill guests’ glasses on request, thereby not wasting a drop.

-Ensure you have strong eco-friendly messaging surrounding your event and in all communications so it’s clear just how important it is to you.
+As part of green event management, it’s important to ensure you have strong eco-friendly messaging surrounding your event so it’s clear how important it is to you.
 This will encourage your exhibitors and delegates to think consciously about their interaction with the event and maybe even beyond.

 Aside from the carbon footprint and the waste aspect of your event, also consider how you can save and even generate your own energy.
 If your event will have exhibitors, encourage them to think laterally regarding how much energy their exhibit will use.

 Obviously they’ll want the exhibit to look fantastic and attention-grabbing but this doesn’t mean they have to use excessive amounts of energy.
 For example, people can be used to power anything from movie projectors, margarita stations and dance floors.
 Not only will people feel engaged, it will energise them and will save on electricity at the same time.

 For any additional lighting you’re planning to install (in addition to the already existing lighting at the venue), try to use LED lights, which can reduce your carbon footprint by more than 70%.

 Choose a green venue

 Choosing the right venue is vital to making an event sustainable.
 You need to make sure that where the venue is located, the services it offers and its personal green agenda is in line with your own.